Wellbeing through problem solving and developing positive autism identity

 Have more questions?
 Contact us at : email@example.com

-Below is the link to the registration forms
+Below is the button to the registration form

 Information meeting for prospective mentees

-We are holding an information meeting for prospective mentees on Thursday 9 September at 12 pm.
+We are holding an information meeting for prospective mentees on Monday 28 August at 1 pm and Thursday 7 September 2023 at 1 pm.

 Past mentees will be present.